dauz20/Automation-Serenity-Rest-HealtyFit/README.md

 -  Create account registration

 As Users
--  see the content of the food or drink
+-  See the content of the food or drink
--  set a goal to get a recommendation menu calculation
+-  Set a goal to get a recommendation menu calculation
--  choose the recommend menu
+-  Choose the recommend menu
--  view the history of the selected menu
+-  View the history of the selected menu

 As Admin
 -  CRUD types of food, drinks, fruit, snacks